-Rainfall across Australia for the week ending 2/Mar/2017 is depicted on the left and monthly rainfall deciles for February 2017 are on the right.
-Over the last week, there was light to moderate rainfall along the ranges and coastal strip, while the inland was largely dry.
+Rainfall across Australia for the week ending 9/Mar/2017 is depicted on the left and monthly rainfall deciles for February 2017 are on the right.
+Over the last week, there was moderate to heavy rainfall along the ranges and coastal strip, with eastern regions of the inland having light rainfall.
 Precipitation during February (right graph below) was below average for most of the state with parts of the inland very much below average.
 Maximum temperatures for February were up to 4-5 degrees above average, while minimum temperatures were around 2-3 degrees above normal.
 Temperatures tended to be more above average in the north of the state.